salamonrafal/php-web-service/README.md

 # php-web-service default

-This is docker image with simply configuration NGINX & PHP 7.4 in one container without any frameworks.
+This is docker image with simply configuration NGINX & PHP 7.4 in one container with PHP Symfony framework.

 ## Actions: